Bank Customer Onboarding: Doc Verification and KYC

-Complete guide to bank customer onboarding in the UK: document verification, KYC obligations, FCA-compliant workflow, and manual vs automated process comparison.
+Complete guide to bank customer onboarding in Australia: document verification, KYC obligations, AUSTRAC-compliant workflow

 Summarize this article with

 Bank customer onboarding is the regulated process through which financial institutions verify the identity of new clients, assess their risk profile, and open accounts in compliance with anti-money laundering (AML) rules.
-In the UK, this process is governed by the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017, amended 2022) and supervised by the Financial Conduct Authority (FCA).
-The Joint Money Laundering Steering Group (JMLSG) provides detailed sector guidance that banks use to design their onboarding workflows.
-Getting this right matters: the FCA issued GBP 176 million in AML-related fines between 2021 and 2024, and onboarding failures are a recurring cause.
+In Australia, this process is governed by the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML/CTF Act) and the AML/CTF Rules, supervised by AUSTRAC.
+The Australian Bankers' Association (ABA) and AUSTRAC provide detailed sector guidance that banks use to design their onboarding workflows.
+Getting this right matters: AUSTRAC has imposed over AUD 2.5 billion in penalties for AML/CTF failures, and onboarding deficiencies are a recurring cause.

-KYC obligations for UK banks under MLR 2017
+KYC obligations for Australian banks under the AML/CTF Act

-Regulation 28 of the MLR 2017 requires banks to apply customer due diligence (CDD) measures before establishing a business relationship.
+The AML/CTF Act requires reporting entities (including banks) to apply customer due diligence measures before providing designated services.
 These measures form the core of the KYC process and must be completed before the customer can transact.

 Customer identification and verification

 The bank must obtain the customer's full name, date of birth, and residential address.
 Verification must use reliable and independent sources.
-For individuals, this typically means a current passport or photocard driving licence, supported by a utility bill or bank statement as proof of address.
-For corporate clients, the bank must verify the entity's name, registered number, registered office, and the identities of directors and beneficial owners.
+For individuals, this typically means a current Australian passport or state/territory driver licence, supported by a utility bill or bank statement as proof of address.
+For corporate clients, the bank must verify the entity's name, ACN, registered office, and the identities of directors and beneficial owners.

-The JMLSG guidance (Part I, Chapter 5) specifies that electronic verification (EV) is an acceptable alternative to document-based verification, provided the data sources meet reliability standards.
-Banks increasingly combine document checks with electronic database cross-referencing for a layered approach.
+AUSTRAC's customer identification guidance specifies that electronic verification (EV) is an acceptable alternative to document-based verification, provided the data sources meet reliability standards.
+Banks increasingly combine document checks with electronic database cross-referencing for a layered approach (AUSTRAC, Customer Identification).

 Beneficial ownership identification

-Under Regulation 5 of the MLR 2017, a beneficial owner of a body corporate is any individual who holds more than 25% of shares or voting rights, or who exercises control by other means.
-Banks must take reasonable measures to verify beneficial ownership using information from Companies House's Persons with Significant Control (PSC) register and additional documentation where necessary.
+Under the AML/CTF Rules, a beneficial owner of a body corporate is any individual who holds 25% or more of shares or voting rights, or who exercises control by other means.
+Banks must take reasonable measures to verify beneficial ownership using information from ASIC's company register and additional documentation where necessary.

 Risk assessment and due diligence levels

-Regulation 18 requires firms to conduct a risk assessment for each business relationship.
-The outcome determines whether simplified (SDD), standard (CDD), or enhanced due diligence (EDD) applies.
-EDD is mandatory for Politically Exposed Persons (PEPs) under Regulation 35, correspondent banking relationships, and customers connected to high-risk third countries listed by the Financial Action Task Force (FATF).
+The AML/CTF Act requires reporting entities to conduct a risk assessment for each business relationship.
+The outcome determines whether simplified, standard, or enhanced customer due diligence (ECDD) applies.
+ECDD is mandatory for Politically Exposed Persons (PEPs), correspondent banking relationships, and customers connected to high-risk countries listed by the FATF.

 The bank onboarding workflow: six stages